+Uncover invaluable knowledge and receive expert guidance from pediatric dentist in Dubai, dentists in Dubai at a dental clinic near me to assist you in making well-informed decisions about enhancing your smile.
 Over the years, modern dental braces have evolved to accommodate the growing list of requirements in creating flawless smiles.
-From the very first horseshoe-shaped iron braces called “bandeau” to the ultramodern branded invisible aligners called “Invisalign,” these orthodontic devices perform an important role in treating dental issues.
+From the very first horseshoe-shaped iron braces called “bandeau” to the self-ligating Damon braces and ultramodern branded invisible braces called “Invisalign,” these orthodontic devices perform an important role in treating dental issues.

 If you’re planning to get braces, you need to know of several important factors that can affect their efficacy in treating orthodontic problems.
 Read on for more information on the conditions that require the use of these devices, the different types of braces, and what you can expect from them.